 - From W3C: In MathML 3, a subset, or profile, of Content MathML is defined: Strict Content MathML.
 This uses a minimal, but sufficient, set of elements to represent the meaning of a mathematical expression in a uniform structure, while the full Content MathML grammar is backward compatible with MathML 2.0, and generally tries to strike a more pragmatic balance between verbosity and formality [Strict-Content-MathML].
 See also the glossary entry for ‘MathML’.

 - From Wikipedia: Traceability is the capability to trace something.
 In some cases, it is interpreted as the ability to verify the history, location, or application of an item by means of documented recorded identification.
 Other common definitions include the capability (and implementation) of keeping track of a given set or type of information to a given degree, or the ability to chronologically interrelate uniquely identifiable entities in a way that is verifiable.
 Traceability is applicable to measurement, supply chain, software development, health-care and security.

-- XML based file format for mission profile representations.
+- XML based formal format for application specific mission profile data.

 - The conclusion of the primary product development learning process supporting progress to the legal validation phase that the product has a high probability for meeting all known application requirements.
 There are no legal ramifications in verification.
 Learning may occur with test to failure for capability measurement beyond the established requirements and reliability demonstration [ZVEI:RobVal].